biometricITC/cPP-biometrics/input/Bio cPP.md

 7.4 ALC: Life-cycle Support
 ---------------------------

-At the assurance level provided for TOEs conformant to this cPP, life-cycle support is limited to end-user-visible aspects of the life-cycle, rather than an examination of the TOE vendor’s development and configuration management process.
+At the assurance level provided for a TOE conformant to this cPP, life-cycle support is limited to end-user-visible aspects of the life-cycle, rather than an examination of the TOE vendor’s development and configuration management process.
 This is not meant to diminish the